AmericaTravelUnited StatesWisconsin

 Devil’s Lake

-In the evening the Wisconsin Opry offers an evening of music and food for all ages.
-Before the show, they offer hayrides, a petting zoo, lawn games, and more.
-Once inside you will enjoy the audience participation with the sing-along songs and country music.
-Other local restaurants to explore include the Log Cabin Restaurant, Pizza Ranch, Baraboo Burger, and Driftless Glen Distillery.
+In the evening, the Wisconsin Opry provides music and food for all ages.
+Before the show, enjoy hayrides, a petting zoo, lawn games, and more.
+Once inside, you would love joining in on the audience participation with sing-along songs and country music.

 Where To Stay In Baraboo : Best Western Baraboo Inn

-By Catalin Geangos Of Travel Trained
+Recommended by Catalin Geangos of Travel Trained

 3. Fish Creek